Select Page

 Consistency

-People must be able to count on you.
-The late Jim Rohn said, “Success is the natural consequence of consistently applying basic fundamentals.”
+As the late Jim Rohn said, “Success is the natural consequence of consistently applying basic fundamentals.”

 • Regularly produce quality work.